-CHINA - Chinese food prices are continuing to fall according to a survey of 36 large and medium sized cities by the Ministry of Commerce.
+CHINA - The prices of major farm produce in China continued to fall in the first week of March, according to a survey of prices in 36 large and medium-sized cities by the Ministry of Commerce.

-The average wholesale price of aquatic products dropped by 0.3 per cent compared to the previous week, with the prices of hairtail, common carp and grass carp standing out with a drop of 1.1 per cent, 0.9 per cent and 0.8 per cent, respectively.
+The price of aquatic products dropped 0.4 per cent compared to the previous week, with the price of grass carp, large yellow croaker and chub going down 2.1 per cent, 1.2 per cent and 1.1 per cent respectively.

 TheMeatSite News Desk